adclawrence/Programming-Vade-Mecum/README.md

 This collection is somewhat random depending on needs.

-Featuring items from Python, VBA, Javascript
+Featuring items from Python, VBA, Javascript, HTML, CSS

-Likely later to include Excel, HTML, CSS, Ruby, Perl, C, Java
+Likely later to include Excel, Ruby, Perl, C, Java